-The Group also subscribed to the various threat intelligence providers to obtain the latest cyber landscape information that will used for the risk mitigation.
-To further provide assurance that the Internet facing application systems are secured, the Group engaged reputable IT security service providers to perform periodic vulnerability assessment/penetration testing where weaknesses detected shall be duly resolved with attestation from external consultants.
+The Group also subscribes to various threat intelligence services to obtain latest information on cyber threat and incidence which can be used for the risk mitigation.
+To further provide assurance that the Internet facing application systems are secured, the Group engages reputable IT security service providers to perform periodic penetration testing where weaknesses detected shall be duly resolved with attestation from external consultants.
+To further strengthen the controls, Red Team and compromise assessment activities are performed regularly to test the effectiveness of the implemented safeguards.